joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 Then our passage today is in the context of all of that with one more passage:

->Romans 5:1–5 (CSB) Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
-We have also obtained access through him by faith into this grace in which we stand, and we boast in the hope of the glory of God.
+>Romans 5:1–5 (CSB) Therefore, since we have been **justified** by **faith**, we have **peace** with **God** through our **Lord Jesus Christ**.
+We have also obtained **access** through **him** by **faith** into this **grace** in which we stand,

+Look at all the things that God has give us: justified, faith, peace, God himself, the Lord Jesus Christ, access to God, grace of God!

+Because we have all of those things, guess what we get to do:

+><sup> 7 </sup> and we boast in the hope of the glory of God.
 And not only that, but we also boast in our afflictions, because we know that affliction produces endurance, endurance produces proven character, and proven character produces hope.
 This hope will not disappoint us, because God’s love has been poured out in our hearts through the Holy Spirit who was given to us.

 James, the half-brother of Jesus, says it this way:

 >James 1:2-3 (CSB) Consider it a great joy, my brothers and sisters, whenever you experience various trials, because you know that the testing of your faith produces endurance.

-Since we have been justified by faith, we have peace with God through Christ alone.
-Since we have peace, we have obtained access to God.
-Christ in Matt 6 & Luke 11 on the Lord's Prayer puts it like this, "If you turn to God, go to God, ask God for God, you are going to get God."
-No delay.
-No if, ands, or buts about it.
-Ask for God, you are going to get God.
+We boast!
+We marvel!
+We worship!
+We give thanks to God!
+We celebrate!
+We testify to the goodness of God.
+See all the things he have done for us!

 There is the good news.
 But what else is Paul talking about here?

-Verse 3 says, "boast in our afflictions?"
-Afflictions?
+Verse 3 says, we "boast in the glory of God and boast in our afflictions" Afflictions?
 Some Bibles call it 'trials'.
 The Geneva Bible translates that as 'tribulations'.
-Consider it a great joy for trials and tribulations?
+Consider it a great joy, worshipful, celebrate trials and tribulations?
 Who needs tribulations?
 Isn't life hard enough as is?

-The building up of character and endurance?
+And the building up of character and endurance?
 What is God preparing us for?
 Why do we need to be build up in character, endurance and hope?

 To answer that question, you got to start again from the beginning.
 Not necessary the beginning of time but the beginning of our lives.